Tamiahua

-Tamiahua is a municipality located in the northern part of the state of Veracruz in Mexico.
+Tamiahua is a municipality located in the northern part of the Mexican state of Veracruz.
 It covers an area of 985.4 km2.
 It is located at the southern end of the Tamiahua Lagoon.

+Name

 The name may come from the Náhuatl language Tla-mia-hua-c: "In the flowers of maize of the land"; or Huasteco, Tam-yan-ja: "Place of great waters".